oceanprotocol/docs/rewards/df-faq.md

 <details>

-<summary>Is active staking on datasets limited to the ones I specifically staked my veOcean on?
-Do I receive active staking rewards only if the datasets I staked on receive DCV?</summary>
+<summary>Do I only receive Active Rewards from Volume DF if the datasets I staked on receive DCV?</summary>

-Yes, you will receive [active rewards](https://docs.oceanprotocol.com/rewards/df-intro#what-are-active-rewards) if the assets you've curated have Data consume Volume(DCV). ⁣
+Yes, you will receive [Active Rewards from Volume DF](https://docs.oceanprotocol.com/rewards/df-intro#what-are-active-rewards) if the assets you've curated have Data consume Volume(DCV). ⁣

 </details>